Awesomej26/Awesomej26.github.io/_posts/2018-09-24-Introduction-to-IT.md

     <td>What limited my learning?
 Which habits do I need to </td>
   </tr>
   <tr>
-    <td>Our robot arm didn't work at the start and we had to figure this out and get another one.</td>
+    <td>Our robot arm didn't work at the start and we had to figure this out and get another one.
+Also, we had to figure out the correct place to type the code in.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>